 - 1. Start COMSOL and choose 2D> AC/DC-module>Electrostatics>Stationary. - 2.
 The default length unit in COMSOL is meter. - 3.
 We must use a finite computational region and reduce the infinite region to a large rectangle.
 The rectangle has to be much larger than the size of the cross section of the wires.
 We first let the rectangle be a square $80 \times 80 \text{ cm}^2$. - 4.
-Next we draw the circular wires and put them in the center of the square, c.f., figure 3.16. - 5.
+Next we draw the circular wires and put them in the center of the square, c.f., figure 3.15. - 5.
 We make the domain between the large rectangle and the conductors our computational domain.
 In COMSOL this is done by creating the difference between the rectangle and the conductors. - 6.
 We let the potential be zero on the large rectangle, 0.5 V on the left conductor and -0.5 V on the right. - 7.
 Add air to Materials and let the computational region have air as material. - 8.
 Start with the default mesh.
 Then check the result with a finer mesh to check the accuracy.
 Use Mesh>size>fine to get the finer mesh. - 9.
 We obtain ρ{l} by integrating the surface charge density over the surface of the conductor with positive voltage.
-In COMSOL this is done by Results>Derived results>Line integration>Surface charge density. - 10.
-Since we have one volt between the conductors the capacitance C equals the value of the integral.
-An alternative is to use the energy relation in (3.33).
-We then let COM-SOL calculate the electric energy by using Results>Derived results>Surface integral>Electric field norm.
-Take the square of the norm and multiply with ε_0 (i.e., es.normE2 8.854e 12 in expression). - 11.
-From C we get L and G from (3.28) and (3.29). - 12.
-Finally we get the resistance by letting the FEM program numerically evaluate the integral in (3.32).
+In COMSOL this is done by Results>Derived results>Line integration>Surface charge density.